amazeeio/docs/nginx-customization.md

 * Create an `amazeeio` directory with `nginx` subdirectory in the same level as the `docker-compose.yml` file in your repo

+  * Both `10fe-drupal.conf` and `20be-drupal.conf` are needed, however, your customizations should be in `20be-drupal.conf`

 * Copy the example nginx configuration into the amazeeio/nginx directory

 * Add an entry to the `volumes: section of docker-compose.yml`

+  `- ./docker/nginx:/etc/nginx/sites-enabled`

 * Start the Drupal Docker container